doxakis/HdbscanSharp/README.md

 - On the accelerator context call `Synchronize()`
 - Get the distance matrix with `GetAsArray()` on the reference you use previously to assign memory on GPU
 - Prepare the matrix in the right format
-- You would provide the distances matrix to Hdbscan (option: Distances)
+- You would provide the distances matrix to Hdbscan

 # Copyright and license
 Code released under the MIT license.